ErinCall/catsnap/README.rst

 Once you have an AWS account, you can `create a bucket <https://console.aws.amazon.com/s3/home>`_ in S3 where your images will be stored.
 Pick a name that makes sense to you--I use "catsnap-andrewlorente".

+Optionally, you may wish to `create a cloudfront distribution <https://console.aws.amazon.com/cloudfront/home>`_ so people can download your images lightning-fast.

 Now that you've got your S3 bucket set up, you'll want a catsnap server.
 Catsnap is a snap to set up on Heroku, and this guide assumes you'll do that.
 You can also run it on your own server, if you prefer.

 To run catsnap on Heroku, you'll first need to sign up.
 Like Amazon, Heroku will want your credit card information, but you'll be able to run catsnap on their free tier.
 Heroku has `an excellent getting-started guide <https://devcenter.heroku.com/articles/quickstart>`_.
 Go ahead and follow the first few steps of that, until you can successfully run ``heroku login``.